ragundo/DwarfExplorer/README.md

 * Show the dfhack xml file where each structure is defined.
 * Stores opened df structures so you can track evolution of the structures in time (rather primitive right now).
 * Automatic decoding of enums, bitfields, coordinates and language names.
-* Decoding of derived classes showing its hyerarachy.
+* Decoding of derived classes showing its hierarachy.